Aurorastation/Aurora-Old/README.md

 ### NOTICE:

-This is a project based on the [Baystation12](http://baystation12.net/) code for Space Station 13, which can be located here, lisenced under GPL3.
+This is a project based on the [Baystation12](http://baystation12.net/) code for Space Station 13, which can be located here, licenced under GPL3.
 The original, unmodified Baystation 12 code can be found [here](https://github.com/Baystation12/Baystation12).